b-zurg/react-collapse-pane/docs/README.md

 </SplitPane>
 ```

-This will split the children.
-The children can be any valid React child.
-If a child is `null` it will be excluded from being split or displayed.

-?> **Note** there is no limit to the number of divs you have as children.
+?> **Note** There is no limit to the number of divs you have as children.
 The `SplitPane` will split them all accordingly.

+!>  The children can be any valid React child, but if a child is `null` it will be excluded from being split or displayed.

 ## Styling the Resizer 💅

-By default there is a 1px divider that starts out `rgba(120, 120, 120, 0.3)` and transitions to `rgba(120, 120, 120, 0.6)` on hover.
-Having a grey color with an alpha value means that it will look nice on both light and dark backgrounds.
+By default there is a 1px divider with some basic CSS.

-This is easily replaceable with the `css` and `hoverCss` options.
+This is replaceable with the `css` and `hoverCss` options.
 No need to worry about pseudo selectors, transitions, animations or anything.
 You just have to indicate what the divider should look like **before** and **after**.
 This is accomplished by having two separate divs, one of which fades out and the other which fades in.

 !> **Note!** The css props must be valid `React.CSSProperties` objects.